 - Enter the name and IP address or hostname of the primary domain controller, without the domain suffix.
 Hostnames must be DNS-resolvable.

-- In the Active Directory Searching User field, enter the Distinguished Name (DN) of a user with permission to search the Active Directory and to view group information.
+- In the Active Directory Searching User field, enter the Distinguished Name (DN) of the 'serviceuser' (a user with permission to search the Active Directory and to view group information).
 For example:

 In the Active Directory Searching User Password field, enter a password for the user with permission to search the Active Directory.